Anis Khan death case: SIT submits probe progress report to Cal HC | Law-Order

 - India

-A West Bengal government-appointed special investigation team (SIT) on Tuesday submitted a progress report on its investigation into the alleged murder of student leader Anis Khan to the Calcutta High Court.
+A West Bengal government-appointed special investigation team (SIT) on Tuesday submitted a report to the Calcutta High Court informing it of the steps taken in its probe into the alleged murder of student leader Anis Khan.

-Submitting the report in a sealed cover before the court of Justice Rajasekhar Mantha, the state government's lawyer told it that the investigation was nearing completion.
+Advocate General S N Mookherjee submitted the 82-page report on the progress of the investigation to the court of Justice Rajasekhar Mantha, as directed by him earlier. ''It... also appears to this court that the investigation is nearing conclusion,'' Justice Mantha said.

-Taking the 82-page report on record, the court directed that the matter will be taken up for hearing again on Monday.
+While directing that a copy of the report be made available to senior counsel Bikash Bhattacharya, who appeared for the petitioner Salem Khan, the father of the deceased, the court made it clear that confidentiality of the report must be maintained.
+Khan had moved the high court seeking an order for an investigation into the death by an impartial agency that is not connected with the West Bengal police.

+Since Justice Mantha did not preside on Monday, the SIT report was submitted on Tuesday.

+At the beginning of the hearing on Tuesday, taking note of certain disparaging remarks made by the petitioner, which are doing the rounds on social media, Justice Mantha expressed desire to release the matter from his court.

+He was, however, persuaded by lawyers appearing for all the parties in the matter to continue hearing the case.

+The court directed petitioner Khan to submit an apology for the remarks in an affidavit on the next date of hearing.

-Since Justice Mantha did not preside on Monday, the report was submitted on Tuesday before his court.
-Khan died on February 19 in his residence at Amta in Howrah district.
-His father has alleged that he was murdered by men wearing khaki and civic volunteer uniform.
+Salem Khan has alleged that his son was murdered by men wearing khaki and civic volunteer uniform on February 19.

-The SIT had arrested a home guard and a civic volunteer in connection with the death of Khan and they are in judicial custody.
+The SIT had arrested a home guard and a civic volunteer in connection with the death of Khan and they are in judicial custody now.

-Justice Mantha had said that an extension of time to complete the probe will not be considered except for reasons beyond the control of the investigating agency.

-Justice Mantha, taking up a petition by the deceased's father Salem Khan, along with a suo motu petition initiated by the court into the death, had on February 24 said it is expected that no stone will be left unturned in course of such investigation.
+Justice Mantha, taking up a petition by the deceased's father, along with a suo motu petition initiated by the court into the death, had on February 24 said it is expected that no stone will be left unturned in the course of the investigation.

 Khan's family members have been demanding a CBI investigation into his death.